Thursday, August 1, 2024

 How do we separate those who just like snacks from those who want dinner on the table nightly?

-Because we're wasting each others time and spoiling our appetites.
+Because we're wasting each other's time and spoiling our appetites.

 Thoughts welcome.